dmbarbour/glas/docs/GlasApps.md

         let *foo[].index = foo[].select index in
           foo[].inst.method(args)

-Here `foo[]` is a namespace, `*foo[].index` identifies an implicit parameter, `foo[].select` provides an opportunity to verify or virtualize the given index, and `.inst` distinguishes instance-level methods from collection-level.
-Index type is not restricted to integers or plain old data, though we'll eventually need to construct database keys based on the index.
+Here `foo[]` is a namespace, `*foo[].index` is an implicit parameter, `foo[].select` can verify or virtualize the provided index, and `.inst` distinguishes instance-level methods from collection-level.
+The index type is not restricted to integers or plain old data, though we'll eventually need to construct database keys based on the index.

 Implicit parameters are convenient for more than indexing.
 I assume implicit identifiers are abstract, ephemeral, and unforgeable similar to database keys.
 This simplifies reasoning about who can access an implicit and optimization of implicits in context of RPC.
+I might adjust syntax around implicit parameters to support abstraction.

+*Note:* Unfortunately, this design is incompatible with my earlier ideas about expressing transaction invariants as assertions in the namespace.
+I'll need to reconsider one side or the other.

 ### Cached Computations

 Manual cache management is notoriously awkward and error-prone.
-It also introduces unnecessary risk of read-write conflicts in context of parallel evaluation of transactions.
-It should be avoided.

-It is feasible to annotate stable, read-only computations (with plain old data parameters) for implicit caching.
-With careful design, computation can be structured such that recomputing cache after a change will reuse previous work.
-We might also ask the runtime to maintain the cache automatically, such that it's ready for use.

-Effective support for cached computations and incremental indexing would greatly simplify modeling a relational database or language-integrated query.
-It also has interesting interaction with RPC, allowing the RPC registry to double as a publish-subscribe service.

-### Ephemeral State

-We can consider a few relevant life spans for state resources:

-* shared, persistent state - available between process instances
-* application process state - survives until OS process is killed
-* ephemeral state - lasts for duration of the current transaction

-A key-value database API can easily support these few lifespans.
-Ephemeral state can be logically modeled as persistent or process state that is implicitly reset between transactions.
-Ephemeral state gives us transaction-local variables, analogous to thread-local variables in other languages.

-Potential use cases for ephemeral state include modeling ad-hoc transaction invariants or integration with per-fork debug views.
-It is also feasible to model implicit parameters or results, but this is not recommended due to awkward interaction with reentrancy and exceptions.
+It's too easy to miss a cache invalidation.
+In context of transaction loops, cache state can very easily result in read-write conflicts.

+Instead, we could annotate some read-only computations for implicit caching.
+This moves cache invalidation to the compiler and allows conflict detection to be cache aware.
+It also integrates nicely with RPC and code distribution, enabling RPC to double as publish-subscribe via 'publishing' cached computations.

 ### Shared State